ppdebreuck/modnet/README.md

 It is a supervised machine learning framework for **learning material properties** from either the **composition** or  **crystal structure**.
 The framework is well suited for **limited datasets** and can be used for learning *multiple* properties together by using **joint learning**.

+MODNet appears on the [MatBench leaderboard](https://matbench.materialsproject.org/).
+As of 11/11/2021, MODNet provides the best performance of all submitted models on 7 out of 13 tasks.

 This repository also contains two [pretrained models](#pretrained) that can be used for predicting the refractive index and vibrational thermodynamics from any crystal structure.